GIVT: Generative Infinite-Vocabulary Transformers: Introduction

-\end{enumerate} We emphasize that the VAE and GIVT training only relies on standard techniques from the deep-learning toolbox, and not the advanced training techniques of the VQ-VAE literature like auxiliary losses~\cite{van2017neural, chang2022maskgit} on the latent representation, codebook reinitialization~\cite{lancucki2020robust}, or dedicated optimization algorithms~\cite{kolesnikov2022uvim, huh2023straightening}.
+Similar to the two-stage approach with VQ-VAEs and analogous the two-stage approach of latent-diffusion models~\cite{rombach2021high,peebles2022scalable}, we first learn a lower-dimensional latent space with a Gaussian-prior $\beta$-VAE~\cite{kingma2013auto,higgins2016beta}, and then model it with GIVT.
+We emphasize that training both $\beta$-VAE and GIVT only relies on standard techniques from the deep-learning toolbox, and not the advanced training techniques of the VQ-VAE literature like auxiliary losses~\cite{van2017neural, chang2022maskgit} on the latent representation, codebook reinitialization~\cite{lancucki2020robust}, or dedicated optimization algorithms~\cite{kolesnikov2022uvim, huh2023straightening}.